Alt, Gai Jatra

 The roots of Gai Jatra are closely tied to the historical period of King Pratap Malla, a powerful 17th-century ruler of Kathmandu.
 According to legend, the king’s young son tragically died, plunging the royal family into deep mourning.
 Observing the grief overwhelming the kingdom, the king sought a way to comfort his people and help them cope with their losses.

 The solution was to celebrate the departed souls by parading cows through the streets.
 In Hindu belief, the cow is considered sacred and a guide for the souls of the deceased to reach the afterlife.
-Thus, by honoring cows, the festival symbolically helps lost souls find peace.
+By honoring cows, the festival symbolically helps lost souls find peace.
 Over time, Gai Jatra evolved from a solemn remembrance to a joyful, satirical, and colorful event that blends humor, social commentary, and religious devotion.

 Spiritual and Cultural Significance